 Ski holidays in Tignes offer a lively atmosphere with world-class, snow-sure skiing on the doorstep.
-Tignes is made up of several areas, Val Claret, Le Lac and Le Lavachet, all with easy access to the slopes and wider ski area of the Espace Killy which is shares with the well-known Val-d'Isère.
+Tignes is made up of several areas, Val Claret, Le Lac and Le Lavachet, all with easy access to the slopes and the wider Tignes-Val d’Isère Ski Area (previously known as the Espace Killy).

 It's a popular resort with groups and families looking for a variety of slopes and well-priced accommodation.

 Total Ski Area: 300km

 Cross Country: 44km

 With a resort altitude of 2,100m and a top lift going as high as 3,456m, a Tignes ski holiday offers one of the most snow-sure ski trips in Europe.
 The Grande Motte glacier means that you can ski here nearly all year round, with the lifts open 11 months of the year.
 With a healthy selection of green, blues, reds and blacks; Tignes is the perfect resort for all levels of skiers.
 Tignes also links with Val d'Isère to form one of the most impressive ski areas in the world.

 For new skiers, Tignes offers two specially dedicated beginners areas that can be used free of charge.
 Intermediate and advanced skiers will probably benefit the most from the diverse skiing area.
 There are some great cruising blues and steep descents to be found on the Grand Motte, and long winding slopes can be found in Val Claret and Col de Fresse.
 Freeriders will want to ski the Paquerette, Epilobe and the face of the Aiguille Percee for some steep powdery action.